 During the first phase, Sanoviv’s medical staff had two extensive examinations in functional medicine principles, physiology, functional biochemistry, diagnostic assessment and treatments.
 In order to receive the final certification, each medical staff member needed to show their level of mastery and required a minimum of 80% in the mid-term and final written examination.

 During the second phase which extended from fall 2007 to summer 2008, twice a month, an IFM faculty member was sent for a complete week to shadow Sanoviv’s practitioners with their patients.
 They would support and advise the practitioners with complex cases and share their functional medicine expertise with our team.
 With the help of IFM faculty team members, Sanoviv created committees that worked on improving different areas of care.

 To complete the certification, Sanoviv’s medical team members each had to present a clinical case and be evaluated orally by a board of IFM faculty member.

-Sanoviv is the first and only Medical Institute and Hospital to have received certification by the Institute for Functional Medicine in the world.
+Sanoviv is the first and only full Medical Institute and Hospital to have received certification by the Institute for Functional Medicine in the world.

 How is Functional Medicine Different?